Stochastic Gravitational Wave Background from Chiral Superconducting Cosmic Strings

 Similarly, the general shape of the contribution generated by the population of radiation-era loops that survive into the matter era is also not significantly affected by current, so it gives rise to peak in the low frequency range of the spectrum as in the case of currentless strings.
 However, this contribution will exhibit a similar shift in frequency and a similar dependence on current as the radiation-era plateau.

 Notice that now, when one varies the tension of cosmic strings, the relative importance of the loop decay mechanisms is altered.
 As a matter of fact, as one decreases $G\mu_0$ --- even if $\te$ is small --- eventually vector radiation will be the dominant decay channel for loops (or, in other words, eventually $\te^2 \gem\gg\ggr G\mu_0$).
 Once this regime is reached, as may be seen from Eq.~\eqref{eq:plateau}, the amplitude of the plateau decreases as $G\mu_0^2$ with decreasing tension --- significantly faster than what is seen when the emission of gravitational radiation dominates ($\Omega_{\rm gw}^{\rm plateau} \propto (G\mu_0)^{1/2}$).
-Moreover, in the regime in which vector radiation dominates, the peak of the spectrum no longer shifts towards higher frequencies since now the lifetime of the loops (which is the primary factor that determines the peak frequency of the radiation-era contribution) is now determined by $\te$ and independent of $G\mu_0$.
+Moreover, in the regime in which vector radiation dominates, the peak of the spectrum no longer shifts toward higher frequencies since now the lifetime of the loops (which is the primary factor that determines the peak frequency of the radiation-era contribution) is determined by $\te$ and independent of $G\mu_0$.